w3c/wai-website/pages/about/groups/task-forces/matf.md

 {:/}

 The Mobile Accessibility (Mobile A11y) Task Force has two objectives:

-* produce resources for applying the Web Content Accessibility Guidelines (WCAG) to Android and iOS applications
+* Produce resources for applying the Web Content Accessibility Guidelines (WCAG) to Mobile, including but not limited to:
+  * native mobile apps
+  * mobile web apps
+  * mobile web content, and
+  * hybrid apps using web components inside native mobile apps
-* ensure that mobile is considered in new accessibility guidelines
+* Make sure mobile apps are considered in new accessibility guidelines

 {::nomarkdown}
 {% include box.html type="end" %}